baobabyoo/almica/README.md

 ## Examples of images created with this procedure

-This is the ALMA+ACA mosaic of CO 2-1 observations towards Lupus MM3.
+This is the ALMA+ACA+TP mosaic of CO 2-1 observations towards Lupus MM3.

 ![Lupus MM3](/figures/channel_Lupusmm3_3.png)
 ![Lupus MM3](/figures/channel_Lupusmm3_4.png)